A Digital Nomad Guide to Sharm El Sheikh

 Sharm El Sheikh Visa

 Tourists staying under 14 days without leaving the city (to places such as Ras Mohammed, Cairo, or Luxor) don’t need a visa.
 Those who plan to stay longer, or want to visit other cities can buy a visa at the airport for 25 UDS.
 They don’t accept credit cards so make sure you have the amount in cash.
 You can also pay in EGP, there’s an ATM at the airport.
 This is a short-term visa, allowing you to stay 30 days.
-It’s a sticker which you put in your passport and is then stamped.
+It’s a sticker that you put in your passport and is then stamped.
 If you enter with an ID card only, you get a small yellow card to stick the visa on.

 After 30 days, you can go to the visa office in Nabq, to make an extension.
 Take your passport with you, a copy of the first page and some pictures.
 There are Kodak shops in all parts of the city where you can make them for 4 USD.
 Depending on your nationality, you’ll get an extension of 3 or 6 months.
 The price for each of them is around 107 USD.
 You do the application and can pick up your card about 2 weeks after.